Cure Tuberculosis Project

 The USAID Cure Tuberculosis Project, implemented by JSI Research & Training Institute, Inc. (JSI) in partnership with URC, is a five-year initiative that assists the Kyrgyz government to diagnose, treat, and cure people with DR-TB.

-Cure Tuberculosis works closely with the National Tuberculosis Program under the Ministry of Health and Social Development and national partners to ensure that TB services are both high-quality and accessible, especially for the hardest to reach citizens.
+Cure Tuberculosis works closely with the National Tuberculosis Program under the Ministry of Health of the Kyrgyz Republic and national partners to ensure that TB services are both high-quality and accessible, especially for the hardest to reach citizens.

 As stigma and discrimination often prevent people from accessing treatment, the project works to reduce TB stigma and discrimination among health care providers and the general public in an effort to ensure that all people with TB have access to treatment.

 To reduce the burden of DR-TB, the project strengthens the Kyrgyz government’s efforts to:

 - Design, manage and monitor a system of high-quality TB services available at local health care facilities;

 - Ensure that all patients receive the correct treatment regimen with high-quality drugs;

 - Improve infection control in health facilities and laboratories; and

 - Expand detection and contact-tracing capabilities in communities and health facilities.